univ-of-utah-marriott-library-apple/display_manager/README.md

 `manage_displays.py show available ext0`

-Notes:
-* "HiDPI" , also known as "Retina Display" among Apple products, refers to a high ratio of pixels (or "dots" in "dots per inch"/"DPI") to the physical area they occupy in a display.
+Note: "HiDPI" , also known as "Retina Display" among Apple products, refers to a high ratio of pixels (or "dots" in "dots per inch"/"DPI") to the physical area they occupy in a display.
 Fore more information, see [here](https://en.wikipedia.org/wiki/Retina_Display)

 ### Res